 Manly Virtue: Temperance (10 Steps To Self-Control And Self-Discipline)

 Temperance is one of the 7 main virtues that oppose the 7 deadly sins.
 It is opposite of Gluttony and can best be described as “moderation” or “practicing self-control”.
-It may be defined as the righteous natural appetite for pleasures of the senses.
+It may be defined as the righteous habit which makes a man govern his natural appetite for pleasures of the senses.

 How this virtue is seen as manly in nature is obvious to most.
 The results often lie in how people perceive us as men and having manliness characteristics.
 If we have a strong temperance to never ending temptations that present themselves, those results will be seen by others.

 Reasons why we should practice this manly virtue

 Live longer.
 Without the constant abuse of gluttonous activity on our bodies (over eating, over smoking, over drinking, over whatever), we stand a much better chance to grow old gracefully and live much longer.
 Of course, any vice we have in our lives should be done in moderation, if at all, but this goes for any activity – whether it be a traditional vice or something less apparent such as working.
 Us workaholics also have to show good temperance to know when to relax and play.

 Have better health.
 Being overweight, sick all the time, using too much medication and the like can all be viewed as results of gluttonous activity.
 Moderation and temperance towards eating and other temptations we are faced with every day may lead to much better health in your life.
 It could lead to better exercise, better sex, better mental stability, a better marriage, better family relationships, and so on.
 Having better health is also MUCH better for your wallet…